 If you’ve told the collection agency to stop and it hasn’t, you may then want to turn to the services of an attorney.
 An attorney can assist you in communicating with the collection agency, and if the agency is using illegal or unfair tactics, your attorney may be able to file a lawsuit on your behalf.

 If you would like more information on how to stop abusive collection practices, Joe Knows Law recommends contacting attorney Joe Lucé, of Lucé Law.
 Attorney Joe Lucé is a collection attorney in McKinney, and he specializes in assisting clients who are dealing with harassing collection agencies.
 Using his years of experience, Attorney Joe Lucé will investigate all aspects of the collection practices being used against you, and he can stop abusive behavior virtually overnight.
-To find out more information about how Attorney Joe Lucé and the staff at Lucé Law can help put an end to your harassment, call 972-346-5180 today.
+To find out more information about how Attorney Joe Lucé and the staff at Lucé Law can help put an end to your harassment, contact us online or call (972) 562-9700 today.